At least

 infection like vaginal thrush.

-disease, sexual transference is known to occur.
-Lack of
+transference is known to occur.
+Lack of personal

-etc. is also an important cause of vaginal thrush.
+an important cause of vaginal thrush.
+Recurring vaginal

-Recurring vaginal thrush infections which do not respond
+thrush infections which do not respond to treatment may

 infection.

-itching, bright red rash affecting inner and outer parts
+bright red rash affecting inner and outer parts of the

 sexually-transmitted diseases, so it is recommended that